 Here’s a YouTube Video of Fort Anahuac Park

 GPS: 29.7558, -94.6877

 Date/Temp: We pulled into Fort Anahuac Park in early March.
 The temps were pretty mild, 70s during the day and 60s during the night.
 It remained overcast for the three days we camped here.

 Amenities: While this site offers no hook-ups, they do have bathroom facilities.
 The park also provides numerous trash cans located throughout the grounds.
 There is a sign that states all RVs must be self contained.

 Wifi/Cell: Cellular Internet connection was good here.
-Our AT&T and T-Mobile had 4G connectivity – fast enough to stream movies and upload YouTube videos.
+Our AT&T and T-Mobile had strong connectivity – fast enough to stream movies and upload YouTube videos.